Raag079/Web-Crawler/README.md

 This Crawler uses [Beautiful Soup](https://en.wikipedia.org/wiki/Beautiful_Soup_(HTML_parser)) HTML parser to parse the web pages.
 After formatting the data, I have used [Wikipedia](https://pypi.python.org/pypi/wikipedia/) Python package to get movie information from Wikipedia.

+Then I use [SQLITE3](https://docs.python.org/3/library/sqlite3.html) python package to store the data into database.
+Since the theater details (address, gps co-ordinates etc..,) doesn't change, I have a table in my database named theater_detail that has all the information about theaters.
+When I run this python, I also have a sqlite database file called 'nammaMysuru.sqlite' which has this table.

 ## Installation

 ### Install the following dependencies